 10 Fabulous Uses for Dandelions

 Dandelions are thought to have evolved about 30 million years ago in Europe and Asia.
 They have been used by humans for food and as an herb for much of recorded history.
 Dandelions are now found worldwide.
-Dandelions are are perennial plant.
+Dandelions are perennial plants.

-It should be noted that dandelion pollen may cause an allergic reaction in some people when eaten, or adverse skin reactions in sensitive individuals.
+It should be noted that dandelion pollen may cause allergic reactions in some people when eaten or adverse skin reactions in sensitive individuals.
 Consult your doctor or health care provider before embarking on a course of using dandelions as medical plants.

 All parts of the dandelion plant can be useful for specific purposes.
 Harvest the new dandelion greens in early spring to eat.
 If you use dandelion greens after the flower stalk grows tall and the flower opens they will be quite bitter.
 Larger leaves can be harvested late in the season.
-The blossoms are eaten as fully opened or green buds.
-The root is ready once a hard frost has killed off the green parts.
+The dandelion blossoms are eaten as fully opened or green buds.
+The dandelion root is ready to use once a hard frost has killed off the green parts.

 Only use fresh dandelions that are untreated and in their natural state and have not been touched by weed killers or pesticides.
 The dandelion is a diuretic that also contains potassium.
 Regular harvesting will keep the dandelion from going to seed and sowing itself.
 This will keep the spread of cultivated dandelions out of your lawn.
-No matter what use you want dandelion for, this easy growing plant can be a wonderful addition to your herbal garden.
+No matter what use you want dandelion for, this easy-growing plant can be a wonderful addition to your herbal garden.

 Foragers know that dandelion greens are actually quite tasty!
-As long as your dandelions haven’t been treated with any chemicals or fertilizers, they can be eaten.
+As long as your dandelions have not been treated with any chemicals or fertilizers, they can be eaten as salad greens.
 Just wash well to remove all dirt and debris and use a vinaigrette of your choice for more flavor.
-Some people even like cooking dandelion greens like you would spinach greens, which is also tasty.
+Some people even like cooking dandelion greens like you would cook spinach greens, which is also tasty.
 Dandelions are a bitter green, but if you love strong flavor you might very well enjoy them.

 The oils in dandelions can be quite effective at helping soothe sore muscles.

 When harvesting the dandelion flowers to eat, simply pop the bloom off of the stalk.
-To use, you want to remove the flowers from the green base.
+To use as a herbal remedy you want to remove the flowers from the green base.
 You can get nutrients and flavor from dandelion blooms, which is why many people like steeping them for tea.
-Dandelions are a Diuretic, and so many people use dandelion tea to help rid the body of excess fluids.
-You can also dry the blooms and add them to your tea blends for extra flavor.
+Dandelions are considered diuretic, and so many people use dandelion tea to help rid the body of excess fluids.
+You can also dry the dandelion blooms and add them to your tea blends for extra flavor.

 I have a glass jar of dandelion jelly in my pantry right now.
 Dandelion jellies can range from bitter greens to sweet flowers in flavor.
 There are a plethora of dandelion jelly recipes on the internet!
-Here are several dandelion jelly recipes that looked really interesting:
+Here are several dandelion recipes that looked really interesting:

 Here are a few dandelion wine recipes to try:

-Dandelion root can be roasted as a coffee-substitute.
+7. Dandelion root can be roasted as a coffee substitute.

-• Roast on 250° for several hours until dry, stir or move the dandelion roots around several times.
+● Roast at 250°F for several hours until dry, stir, or move the dandelion roots around several times.

 Dandelion oil is considered effective in helping rough, dry skin.
 Considered a skin soother, there are a lot of dandelion soap recipes out there!

 Do not toss those dandelions out after you pick them.
 Add them to your compost pile where they will break down and help enrich your soil.
-The foliage of dandelions is nutrient rich and can give your soil a boost.
-So do not toss it, instead put any dandelions and their foliage in your compost for vitamin boost for free.
+The foliage of dandelions is nutrient-rich and can give your soil a boost.
+So do not toss it, instead put any dandelions and their foliage in your compost for a vitamin boost for free.